 This passage is found at the close of a development of the ways of God, contained, as we have just seen, in this epistle: and to make of it a simple warning, is to misapprehend all the thought of God in it, and thus to forget that when the church as such is spoken of, there is neither Jew nor Gentile; we are all one in Jesus Christ.

-As to what Mr. Olivier says (p.
-31), I did not accuse him of saying that the election must beware lest it be cut off, because it (the election) is saved; but if Mr. Olivier turns the passage into a warning to Gentile believers really standing by faith as such (that is to say, to the election from among the Gentiles, as he has done), he really turns the cutting off of Israel and the wonderful faithfulness of God in sparing the election from among that people, into a warning to the election from among the Gentiles, that they should fear to be cut off.
+As to what Mr. Olivier says (page 31), I did not accuse him of saying that the election must beware lest it be cut off, because it (the election) is saved; but if Mr. Olivier turns the passage into a warning to Gentile believers really standing by faith as such (that is to say, to the election from among the Gentiles, as he has done), he really turns the cutting off of Israel and the wonderful faithfulness of God in sparing the election from among that people, into a warning to the election from among the Gentiles, that they should fear to be cut off.
 This is exactly the force of what he says, and I feel more than ever the absurdity of his interpretation of the passage, in noticing again this remark.

-I pass over the omission of the words, &#8220;from among Israel&#8221; and &#8220;from among the Gentiles&#8221; in his observations, an omission which completely disfigures the sense.
+I pass over the omission of the words, "from among Israel" and "from among the Gentiles" in his observations, an omission which completely disfigures the sense.
 In his phrase the election is the same election; in my remarks two elections are contrasted.
 My reply to page 32 is already made.
-Mr. Olivier (p.
-33) says that Paul speaks to Gentile believers.
+Mr. Olivier (page 33) says that Paul speaks to Gentile believers.
 The question is, to know, not to whom he speaks, but of what?
-No one doubts that the apostle is addressing the Christians at Rome, while pointing specially to the Gentiles; but wherefore this distinction if it were simply a warning for the good of their souls individually, as in the passages of which Mr. Olivier would take advantage and on which I have nothing to say, because they have nothing to do with our subject, except @Hebrews 6, which I believe contains an allusion to the doom of this economy?| But it would be going too far away from our proper subject to enter upon it.
+No one doubts that the apostle is addressing the Christians at Rome, while pointing specially to the Gentiles; but wherefore this distinction if it were simply a warning for the good of their souls individually, as in the passages of which Mr. Olivier would take advantage and on which I have nothing to say, because they have nothing to do with our subject, except @Hebrews 6, which I believe contains an allusion to the doom of this economy? ¦ But it would be going too far away from our proper subject to enter upon it.
 Moreover, Mr. Olivier has not in the least understood my thought.
-I have not in my reply passed over the words, &#8220;standing by faith.&#8221; I presented (p.
-28) very distinctly the effect of the ways of God in cutting
+I have not in my reply passed over the words, "standing by faith".
+I presented (page 28) very distinctly the effect of the ways of God in cutting

-| I again make use of this word, because it is very much used, and understood by all; every one will continue to speak of the Levitical economy, and the Christian economy, when this controversy is closed, just as before it began.
+¦I again make use of this word, because it is very much used, and understood by all; every one will continue to speak of the Levitical economy, and the Christian economy, when this controversy is closed, just as before it began.

 {312}